joycegill/Connect4/README.md

-# Connect 4
+# Networked-Connect 4

 This is the final project for CSC 213: Operating Systems and Parallel Algorithms by Joyce Gill and Engtieng Ourn.
-The project implements a Connect 4 game using the `ncurses` library in C with round-robin thread scheduling.
+The project implements a Connect 4 game using the `ncurses` library in C.

 ## Operating Systems Concepts

 The following OS concepts are demonstrated in this project:
 1. **Scheduling** - Round Robin Fashion
 2. **Parallelism with Threads** - Two player threads run concurrently
-3. **Thread Synchronization** - Mutexes and condition variables coordinate access
+3. **Thread Synchronization** - Mutexes coordinate access to shared game state
+4. **Networking** - TCP socket-based client-server architecture for remote gameplay.

 ## Architecture

-### Threading Model
+### Code Organization

-The game uses a multi-threaded architecture with round-robin scheduling:
-- **Main Thread**: Handles user input (arrow keys, spacebar) and display updates
-- **Player 1 Thread**: Processes moves for Player 1
-- **Player 2 Thread**: Processes moves for Player 2

-Threads use mutexes and condition variables to ensure:
-- Only one thread accesses shared state at a time
-- Threads wait for their turn (round-robin scheduling)
+The project is organized into modular components:

-- Proper synchronization between input and move processing
+- **`main.c`**: Main entry point, networking setup, input handling, and thread management

-### Synchronization Primitives

-- **`pthread_mutex_t`**: Protects shared game state from race conditions
-- **`pthread_cond_t`**: Coordinates turn-taking between player threads
-- **Condition Variables**: Threads wait until it's their turn and a move is available
+- **`game.h` / `game.c`**: Game logic including board state, win detection, and move validation
+- **`ui.h` / `ui.c`**: User interface and display functions using ncurses
+- **`socket.h`**: Network socket utilities for client-server communication

 ## Game Rules